Sharp and quantitative estimates for the $p-$Torsion of convex sets: Introduction

 where $\Omega \bigtriangleup Q$ denotes the symmetric difference between $\Omega$ and a rectangle $Q$ with sides $P(\Omega)/ 2$ and $w_{\Omega}$ containing $\Omega$. \end{teorema}

-We prove the first quantitative result \eqref{quantitative_widt} starting from the proof of Theorem \ref{teorema1}, estimating the remainder term with geometric quantities.
-Moreover, we partially extend this last result in every dimension (see Remark \ref{remarkn}).
-Finally, in order to prove \eqref{quantitativa2}, we use Steiner formulas (see Section \ref{innere} and the references therein).
+We prove the first quantitative result \eqref{quantitative_width} starting from the proof of Theorem \ref{teorema1}, estimating the remainder term with geometric quantities.
+Finally, in order to prove Theorem \ref{teorema3}, we use Steiner formulas (see Section \ref{innere} and the references therein).

 The paper is organized as follows.
 In Section $2$ we recall some basic notions, definitions and we recall some classical results, focusing in particular on the class of convex sets.
-In Section $3$ we prove Theorem \ref{teorema1} and, finally, Section $4$ is dedicated to the proof of the quantitative results in the planar case, when $f\equiv 1$.
+In Section $3$ we prove Theorem \ref{teorema1} and, finally, Section $4$ is dedicated to the proof of the quantitative results when $f\equiv 1$.